-For 2017, the Force X was redesigned and renamed the Force V, pictured above.
+Since our testing period, the Force X was redesigned and renamed the Force V, pictured above.
 The updates are relatively minor, and we highlight how the new V differs from the older X below.
-It's also less expensive!
 We also changed our links to online retailers to direct to the more widely available Force V.

 The New Force V vs. the Older Force X